RichardGAnthology/Investment-Management-Tool/README.md

 # Hello everyone.
-Welcome to my capstone project!
+Welcome to my project!

 # An Investment Management Tool.